 Add marinade and lamb chops to a ziplock bag or other airtight container.
 Marinate in the refrigerator for 8-24 hours.

-Remove lamb chops the refrigerator and let stand at room temperature for 30 minutes.
+Remove lamb chops from the refrigerator and let stand at room temperature for 30 minutes.
 Discard excess marinade.

 Preheat grill to medium.